valotas/mustache4dart/README.md

 in each case the first valid value will be used.

-#### @MirrorsUsed
-In order to do the stuff described above the mirror library is being used which could lead to big js files when compiling the library with dartjs.
-In order to preserve the type information you have to annotate the objects used as contextes with `@MirrorsUsed`.
-Have in mind though that [as documented][mirrorsused] this is experimental.

-In order to avoid the use of the mirrors package, make sure that you compile your library with `dart2js -DMIRRORS=false `.
-In that case though you must always make sure that your context object have a right implementation of the `[]` operator as no other checks on the object will be available.

 ### Partials
 mustache4dart support partials but it needs somehow to know how to find a partial.
 You can do that by providing a function that returns a template